AkhileshGupta-2003/Exploratory-Data-Anaylsis-using-Python-/README.md

 - **Category and Sub-Category:** The type of products sold
 - **Sales, Quantity, Discount, Profit:** Sales metrics for each order

-> Note: The dataset is assumed to be in a CSV format (e.g., `superstore_sales.csv`), but it can be modified according to the source.
+> Note: The dataset is assumed to be in a CSV format, but it can be modified according to the source.

 ## Project Structure